Quiz-Bowl-OSU-Capstone/Quiz-Bowl/README.md

 ## Required Software Installation Instructions
 For the backend server to run locally, you must install and work with Azure Data Studio.

-1. Download/install Azure Data Studio here: https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio.
+1. Download/install Azure Data Studio [here](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio).

-2. Download the required software for Azure SQL Database here: https://learn.microsoft.com/en-us/azure/azure-sql/database/local-dev-experience-set-up-dev-environment.
+2. Download the required software for Azure SQL Database [here](https://learn.microsoft.com/en-us/azure/azure-sql/database/local-dev-experience-set-up-dev-environment).
 This includes Docker Desktop, and if you are using Windows, Windows Subsystem for Linux.
 You'll also want to follow the instructions to install the SQL Database Projects extension, located in the "Install extension" section.

 ## Open The Database Project Locally
 This guide assumes that you already have either downloaded the project files located in this repository or you have cloned the repository to your local machine using the GitHub application.
 If you have not done so, download a copy of the repository to your local machine and store it somewhere safe.